hafsahalkh/sprinternship2024/README.md

 2. **Data Analysis:** Use the provided Python scripts to process the data.
 3. **Dashboard Access:** Open the PowerBI dashboard to view and interact with the visualized findings.

-For detailed instructions, refer to the project documentation included in this repository.

 ## Contributing